ProvoK/imageh/README.rst

 - Supported formats: PNG, GIF.
 (More coming, please contribute!)
 - An easy CLI interface to use Imageh as an utility.
-- Multiple output formats: JSON, CSV.
-(More coming, please contribute!)
+- Multiple output formats (WIP): JSON, XML (More coming, please contribute!)

 Credits